-In most situations and within an appropriate time frame, the organizing committee can pair a visually impaired runner/walker with a guide to participate in the half marathon or 5k.
+In most situations and within an appropriate time frame, the organizing committee can pair a visually impaired runner/walker with a guide to participate in the half marathon.
 Please email chris@trackshack to request this accommodation.

 What is the capacity at the race?

 2500 runners/walkers are accepted into the physical half marathon.